 Emotional abuse of nursing home residents: not every case of nursing home abuse makes a physical mark.
 Psychological maltreatment is among the most challenging and most common types of nursing home abuse to detect.
 It frequently goes unreported, and individuals may have a tendency to ignore it, even when seen firsthand.
 What this means is that it’s up to you and your attorney to fight for the psychological well being of your loved one.

-If you find evidence that a relative or loved one in a nursing home is the victim of psychological abuse, call the Columbia nursing home abuse attorneys at the Michael Jeffcoat Firm immediately.
+If you find evidence that a relative or loved one in a nursing home is the victim of psychological abuse, call the Columbia nursing home abuse attorneys at The Jeffcoat Firm immediately.

 WHAT IS EMOTIONAL ABUSE?